 - NSW Ambulance Long Service and Good Conduct Medal

 - National Service Medal

-Wayne has real-world experience in the private paramedic sector where he has worked both in Australia and internationally for offshore medic and SOS organisations.
+Wayne has real-world experience in the private paramedic sector, where he has worked both in Australia and internationally for offshore medic and SOS organisations.

-It is great to have all the experience and skills but you need to be able to share it with others, to nourish and draw learners along, encouraging them in their learning journey.
+It is great to have all the experience and skills, but you need to be able to share it with others, to nourish and draw learners along, encouraging them in their learning journey.
 The best skills and experience serve a greater good when they can be used to create educational ripples that flow forward.
-Thanks to Wayne the future looks bright.
+Thanks to Wayne, the future looks bright.

-Craig was an Intensive Care Paramedic and clinical trainer of Paramedics for the Ambulance Service of NSW, the third largest ambulance service in the world.
+Craig was an Intensive Care Paramedic and clinical trainer of Paramedics for the Ambulance Service of NSW, the third-largest ambulance service in the world.
 It responds to a request for assistance about every 28 seconds of the day.

 The Intensive Care paramedics were about 200 specially trained paramedics out of a staff of 4000 in the ambulance service of NSW.
-Craig worked in the busy inner-city areas of Sydney providing a frontline response for critical cases that were beyond the scope of care of regular paramedic ambulance officers.
+Craig worked in the busy inner-city areas of Sydney, providing a frontline response for critical cases that were beyond the scope of care of regular paramedic ambulance officers.
 Delivering high quality mobile intensive critical care support in a wide variety of emergency situations in a busy inner-city area requires Intensive Care Paramedics to be able to administer the full range of advanced clinical skills, procedures and medications out in the field.
 Sydney was one of the first cities in the world to establish such a system.

 Because of this experience, Craig has quite unique people skills developed in “real world” trauma and emergency situations.
-He completed his educational and teacher training at the University of Technology in Sydney and while he has learnt the theory, he has a unique skill of taking complex ideas and explaining them in simple digestible pieces, sharing his experience freely.
+He completed his educational and teacher training at the University of Technology in Sydney and while he has learnt the theory.
+He has a unique skill of taking complex ideas and explaining them in simple digestible pieces, sharing his experience freely.